crismaproject/wirecloud-widgets/README.md

 * **./openlayers/** — a map widget using OpenLayers and OpenStreetMap (for now) to display maps with points of interests, polygons, and lines.
 * **./tabular/** — a simple table (Bootstrap style).

+## Building

+There are two ways to "build" these widgets automatically:

+* Windows: use `bundle.bat` which should build all widgets.
+However, this method *requires* 7-zip installed under `C:\Program Files\7-Zip\7z.exe`, *or*
+* use `rake all` on systems with Rake installed.
+It will build any widgets in subdirectories containing a `.bundle` file.
+It requires [rubyzip](https://github.com/rubyzip/rubyzip) to be installed.

+You can also build it manually:

+1. Use any compression tool to create ZIP files for each of the widgets you are interested in so that the `config.xml` file is in the root directory of the archive.
+If you want to, exclude `README.md` files.
+2. By convention, you should then change the extension from `.zip` to `.wgt`.

 ## Contact